atomich26/Progetto-OOP/README.md

 ### Endpoints <a name="endpoints"></a>

 ## Riconoscimenti <a name="riconoscimenti"></a>
-Questo progetto è stato realizzato da <a href="https://www.linkedin.com/in/michele-bevilacqua-732611183/">Michele Bevilacqua</a>.
+Questo progetto è stato realizzato interamente da <a href="https://www.linkedin.com/in/michele-bevilacqua-732611183/">Michele Bevilacqua</a>.